MasonBanks/emergency-tracker/README.md

  *Safe + Sound* is a app for mobile devices that allows fire marshalls to monitor the safety of personnel in an emergency evacuation scenario.

- *Safe + Sound* is built with React-Native in the Expo XDE, and the
+ *Safe + Sound* is built with React-Native in the Expo XDE, and is served by Firebase Realtime Database.

 ### Demo